-The first blossoms of spring are a sign that better weather is just around the corner.
-But what makes spring so beautiful for many people leads to misery for those who suffer from seasonal allergy symptoms.
+What makes spring so beautiful for many people leads to misery for those who suffer from seasonal allergy symptoms.
 Natural allergy treatments can be as effective and, in many cases, more effective than allergy medications.

 Fresh cut grass, blooming trees and flowers, and weeds release pollen, causing seasonal allergies in an estimated 40 million to 60 million people each year.
 (1) Allergic rhinitis is the medical term for hay fever and seasonal allergies that occur not just in the spring, but throughout the summer and into the fall.
+(And did you know certain foods, even healthy ones, can make your allergies even worse?
+See the list of 18 foods below.)

 While hay fever frequently begins at a young age, it can strike anyone, at any time.
 Sometimes seasonal allergy symptoms fade over the years, only to reoccur later in life.
 If you experience seasonal allergy symptoms in one location and move to a new area with different types of flora, your allergies may go away.